 Mark and Alec as well as some other survivors, hunt down the Berg to search for answers as to why these outsiders are infecting innocent people with the virus, whilst the world is already caught up in the utter devastation.
 Throughout the journey they witness how the Flare Virus is affecting its victims, from excruciating pain in the head to unusual hallucinations.
 Along on this journey they rescue a girl named Deedee who surprisingly seems to be immune to the virus, and so the mystery begins.

 To begin with I found this book quite hard going, I feel this is because I was so used to all the characters from the previous books to the series to understand what’s going on.
 I needed to temporarily forget about those characters until I could start piecing together what was happening.

 Of course those who have read the series, know what the end outcome is.
-A topic such as this where the world is being destroyed by its inhabitants, there shouldn’t be a happy ending but she shear hope that there may be a way to save humanity really gets your heart thumping, making you want to cross your fingers and toes for them all to survive.
+A topic such as this where the world is being destroyed by its inhabitant, there shouldn’t be a happy ending but she shear hope that there may be a way to save humanity really gets your heart pumping, making you want to cross your fingers and toes for them all to survive.

-That’s what I love most about Dashner’s writing, its realistic- not everything has a happy ending.
+That’s what I love about Dashner’s writing, its realistic and not everything has a happy ending.